miriammulawin/Student-Information-Management-System/README.md

-BUTTONS FOR:
+UTTONS FOR:

-Add new student names to a list. - 2 person
-Display the list of students. - 1 person (Miriam) Remove the last student from the list. - 2 person (Joshara) (Abriam) Show the total number of students (length). - 1 person (Suario)
+Add new student names to a list. - 2 person (rozz) (duenas) Display the list of students. - 1 person (Miriam) Remove the last student from the list. - 2 person (Joshara) (Abriam) Show the total number of students (length). - 1 person (Suario)